al8n/valog/README.md

 ## Introduction

 This crate is designed for databases based on the WiscKey architecture, which separates the storage of keys from values.
 Consequently, this crate focuses exclusively on managing values.
-Users are responsible for storing the value pointers returned by the `write*` APIs.
+Users are responsible for storing the `ValuePointer`s returned by the `write*` APIs.

 ### Features